csahana95/DNS-Security/README.md

 # DNS-Security
-Comparison of normal DNS, DNS Sec and DNS crypt
+Comparison of DNS, DNS Sec and DNS crypt